Contrasting Duckhorn Portfolio (NAPA) and Its Peers

-Duckhorn Portfolio (NYSE:NAPA – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it contrast to its competitors?
-We will compare Duckhorn Portfolio to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, dividends, institutional ownership and earnings.
+Duckhorn Portfolio (NYSE:NAPA – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it contrast to its competitors?
+We will compare Duckhorn Portfolio to related companies based on the strength of its institutional ownership, analyst recommendations, dividends, valuation, risk, profitability and earnings.

 22.4% of Duckhorn Portfolio shares are owned by institutional investors.
 Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
 3.7% of Duckhorn Portfolio shares are owned by insiders.
 Comparatively, 17.8% of shares of all “Beverages” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and recommmendations for Duckhorn Portfolio and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Duckhorn Portfolio and its competitors, as provided by MarketBeat.

 |Sell Ratings